ramSeraph/pmtiles_mosaic/README.md

 *   `--archive-type`, `-a`: The type of archive to create (`mbtiles` or `pmtiles`).
 This is only required if the output file cannot be determined from the `--output-file` argument.
 *   `--request-timeout-secs`, `-t`: Timeout for HTTP requests in seconds (default: 60).
 *   `--num-http-retries`, `-r`: Number of retries for failed HTTP requests (default: 3).
+*   `--force`, `-f`: Clear all existing leftover files and start the run from scratch.

 ### `partition`